Diagnostic Medical Sonography

 Why Study Diagnostic Medical Sonography at Grand Valley?

-- Strong curriculum and knowledgeable, clinically practicing faculty prepare students for national certification exams.
+- Strong curriculum and knowledgeable, clinically practicing faculty prepare students for leadership within the field.

-- Students enjoy small class sizes, cohort educational experiences, and clinical rotations offered at multiple physician offices and hospital affiliates.
+- Students enjoy small class sizes, a cohort educational experience, and clinical education at multiple physician offices and hospitals.

-- Rotation of clinical site placements expose students to diverse experiences, allowing students to not only gain future references but also to prepare them for future employment.
+- Rotation of clinical site placements exposes students to diverse experiences, allowing students to network across multiple health systems and develop broad skill sets.

 - Laboratory facilities utilize state-of-the-art sonographic equipment to prepare students for current and emerging techniques and protocols.